Topological interpretation of color exchange invariants: hexagonal lattice on a torus: Introduction

-Such coloring satisfaction problems reveal 2-colored subregions, called ``Kempe chains'', surrounded by other colors, within which the colors can be exchanged.
-On certain lattices, Kempe chains have the form of closed loops (that can be viewed as flux lines through a line in 2 dimensions).
-Since the loops evolve under the dynamics, it is natural to consider them up to some deformations, \textit{i.e.} up to \textit{homotopies}, and see them as elements of the fundamental group of the surface on which the lattice is defined.
-For example, on a lattice with periodic boundary conditions, \textit{i.e.} a torus shape, that we will consider hereafter, the loops are characterized by their winding numbers -also called ``fluxes''.
-Individual winding numbers are not conserved but it appeared that some polynomials of the winding numbers are conserved, these are the invariants mentioned above~\cite{CA}.
+Concerning the three-color model on the hexagonal lattice, the nonergodicity can be partly explained by the existence of a first invariant of the dynamics~\cite{Moharinv1,Moharinv2}, which can be seen, mathematically, as the parity of the \textit{degree} of a color map~\cite{Fisk}.
+This first invariant allows to describe two (odd/even) disconnected sectors of states, which are both extensive with system size~\cite{color}.
+However, other sectors exist~\cite{color}.
+Since the loops themselves evolve under the dynamics, it is natural to consider them up to some deformations, \textit{i.e.} up to \textit{homotopies}, and see them as elements of the fundamental group of the surface on which the lattice is defined.
+For example, for a lattice on a torus, that we will consider hereafter, the loops are characterized by their winding numbers (also called ``fluxes'' -the loops can be seen as ``flux'' lines).
+Individual winding numbers are not conserved but we recently argued that a complete classification of the sectors can be obtained by additional stable invariants that are polynomials of the winding numbers~\cite{CA}.
+This needs to put aside the vast majority of sectors that result from steric constraints~\cite{CA}.

 This raises the following question which we address in the present paper.
-While, for example, standard vortices are characterized by their (integer) vorticity -or elements of the first homotopy group-, is it possible to provide a similar topological interpretation of such color invariants?
+While, for example, standard vortices are characterized by their (integer) vorticity -or elements of the first homotopy group-, is it possible to provide a similar topological interpretation of the invariant polynomials of the winding numbers?
 Is there a known obstruction characterized by homotopy group elements?
 We will see that the \textit{linking} numbers of the Kempe loops are the natural numbers to visualize some of these invariants.
 However, since linking numbers are defined in three, not in two, dimensions, it is necessary to visualize the surface on which the lattice is defined in three dimensions and there are several inequivalent ways to do it~\cite{AC}.
 Note that, in the dynamical evolution, the loops can cross and be subject to ``surgeries'', with cutting and reconnections, so that there is no guarantee that linking numbers will be conserved in any way.